-Our amended and restated certificate of incorporation and amended and restated bylaws, each to be effective upon the completion of this offering, will provide that we will indemnify our directors and officers, and may indemnify our employees and other agents, to the fullest extent permitted by Delaware law.
+Our amended and restated certificate of incorporation and amended and restated bylaws, which became effective upon the completion of our December 2020 initial public offering, provides that we indemnify our directors and officers, and may indemnify our employees and other agents, to the fullest extent permitted by Delaware law.
 Delaware law prohibits our amended and restated certificate of incorporation from limiting the liability of our directors for the following:

-- any breach of the director's duty of loyalty to us or to our stockholders; - acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - · unlawful payment of dividends or unlawful stock repurchases or redemptions; and - any transaction from which the director derived an improper personal benefit.
+- any breach of the director's duty of loyalty to us or to our stockholders; - · acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law; - unlawful payment of dividends or unlawful stock repurchases or redemptions; and - any transaction from which the director derived an improper personal benefit.

 If Delaware law is amended to authorize corporate action further eliminating or limiting the personal liability of a director, then the liability of our directors will be eliminated or limited to the fullest extent permitted by Delaware law, as so amended.
-Our amended and restated certificate of incorporation does not eliminate a director's duty of care and, in appropriate circumstances, equitable remedies, such as injunctive or other forms of nonmonetary relief, remain available under Delaware law.
+Our amended and restated certificate of incorporation does not eliminate a director's duty of care and, in appropriate circumstances, equitable remedies, such as injunctive or other forms of non-monetary relief, remain available under Delaware law.
 This provision also does not affect a director's responsibilities under any other laws, such as the federal securities laws or other state or federal laws.
 Under our amended and restated bylaws, we will also be empowered to purchase insurance on behalf of any person whom we are required or permitted to indemnify.